MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     | take 10
     ```

-1. Select the first result in the `StormSummary` column, which should be the column furthest to the right.
+1. Select the first result in the `StormSummary` column, which should be the last column.

 1. To initiate a free text search bar, press the keyboard shortcut "Ctrl + F".
 Then, input "Florida".
 Notice that the location "FLORIDA" is found since the search function isn't case sensitive by default.